nni-odoo/partner-training/README.md

 # INSTRUCTION

-Adding entries on the ir.model.access.csv file under security folder
+Adding views (menu and actions) to the UI.